-Copied below is the 2018-19 academic year version of the Code of Student Life, which rules are applicable to complaints occurring on or after August 15, 2018.
+Copied below is the 2019-20 academic year version of the Code of Student Life, which rules are applicable to reports occurring on or after August 15, 2019.

 Section A: Introduction

 As expressed in the IOWA Challenge, University of Iowa students are asked to follow the example of the students that have come before them and excel academically, stretch to embrace differences, engage in meaningful leadership opportunities, choose to make decisions that have a positive impact on their education and future, and serve their communities.

 In order to maintain a safe campus where students can meet the IOWA Challenge, the University of Iowa has adopted the Code of Student Life.
 The Code of Student Life is a set of standards of student behavior and conduct that help maintain a campus environment where ideas are freely exchanged, University property and processes are respected, and conflicts are peacefully resolved.
 When students at the University of Iowa fail to uphold these standards by engaging in a violation of the rules below, campus conduct proceedings are used to assert and uphold the Code of Student Life.

 The student accountability program at the University of Iowa is committed to an educational and developmental process that balances the interests of individual students with the interests of the University community.
 Each University of Iowa student must know and adhere to the Code of Student Life, and we expect that each student will understand the contents of the Code of Student Life from the time that the student has applied to the University of Iowa and throughout their time as a student at the University of Iowa.